How to Kill Dandelions in Lawns

 Kill Visible Dandelions

 The best way to attack dandelions is to kill the whole plant, taproot and all, and then keep new weeds from establishing themselves in your lawn.
-To take care of your dandelions, apply a weed-and-feed product, such as Scotts® Turf Builder® Weed & Feed in the spring.
-If that doesn't get them, follow up in 2-4 weeks with an application of Ortho® Weed-B-Gon MAX® Weed Killer For Lawns.
+Kill dandelions and feed at the same time to help crowd out future weeds by applying a weed-and-feed product such as Scotts® Turf Builder® Triple Action or Scotts® Turf Builder® Weed & Feed in the spring.
+If you have dandelions growing in your St. Augustine, centipede, or zoysia lawn, use Scotts® Turf Builder® Southern Triple Action or Scotts® Turf Builder® Bonus® S Southern Weed & Feed instead.
+If a broad application doesn't kill all of them, spot treat any remaining dandelions 2 to 4 weeks later with a ready-to-use product like Scotts® Spot Weed Control for Lawns.
 Just be sure to follow the instructions on the label.

 Don't hand pull them, as they will grow right back unless the tap root (often 2-3 feet deep) is completely removed.

 A thick lawn is the best method for preventing dandelions and other broadleaf weeds in the lawn.
 Mow your lawn at a high setting on your mower, and follow a regular feeding program to achieve a lawn that is thick enough to keep weeds like dandelions from establishing in the first place.